ShaharKun/Math-Balloons/README.md

 That the model requires.

 ### Player
-This is  the small man walking under the balloons and catches them as they fall.
+This is  the small man walking under the balloons, catching them as they fall.
 It adds no necessary value to the game, although it makes the game more playable, and interesting.

 ### Scoring